Julian Lennon Interview: Happiness Is a Colombian Tribe

 Julian Lennon: The funny thing was my best mate in school, Justin Clayton, who remains a very close friend all these years later, was the one who was actually taking guitar lessons at school.
 Dad had given me a guitar, so Justin and I formed a band.
 Funnily enough, my favorite thing at that point in time in the early days was actually acting.

 I loved theatre, and I loved plays.
 I enjoyed that very much and would be part of that every year.
 But once Justin and I discovered how to play guitar in a rock and roll band, it was different than receiving audience attention from being in a play.
-We’d do a three-minute song, and they would all get up and clap, and the girls screamed at you.
+We’d do a three-minute song, and they would all get up and clap.
+And the girls screamed at you.
 Then you’d do another one, so it was very much that which drove Justin and me into becoming rock and rollers and songwriters.

 Melissa Parker (Smashing Interviews Magazine): Not the first musician to love the girls screaming (laughs).
 But things have changed many years later now that you have other interests?